quarkiverse/quarkus-jnosql/README.md

 It supports **Jakarta Data**.

-Add the Solr dependency to your project's `pom.xml`:
+Add the Quarkus JNoSQL Solr dependency to your project's `pom.xml`:

 ```xml